element-foundation/construction-paper/construction-paper/Construction-Paper.md

 <sub>* Calculations in this example do not take into account gas fees, slippage, or trading fees to maintain simplicity.
 View [Appendix C](#c-compounding-and-yield-with-element) for analysis on compounding with real-world values.</sub>

 Due to market competitiveness, the act of yield token compounding appears to push the PT yield rates to increase.
 If PTs are going for 17% yield, one leverage or compounding operation yields 77.57% APY.
-In a competitive market, compounders should be okay with decreasing this margin..
+In a competitive market, compounders should be okay with decreasing this margin.

 #### Yield Token Pricing
 |   Yield Position Yield |   PT Yield |   Total Expenditure |   Received at Maturity |    APY |